Applications close at 4 pm Finnish time on the last day of the application period.

 The Finnish Cultural Foundation requires that applicants commit to following the instructions they receive as they apply for the grant, to reporting to the Foundation any external funding received during the processing of the application, and to abiding by the plan given in the application.
 Successful applicants must also agree to the guidelines for grantees, which can be found here.

-Decisions on mobility grants will be sent to applicants and published on the Finnish Cultural Foundation’s website by 31 May.
+Decisions on mobility grants will be sent to applicants and published on the Finnish Cultural Foundation’s website by the end of May.